Convex hulls of multidimensional random walks: The main tool for multidimensional random walks

 We shall express the probability that $\mathcal F_n$ contains a face of a given temporal or full temporal structure.
 In order to stress the combinatorial nature of our result, we prove it in a more general setting for the partial sums $S_k=X_1+\dots+X_k, 1 \le k \le n$, of {\it $n$-exchangeable} increments $X_1, \dots, X_n$.
 Recalling the definition, this means that for any permutation $\sigma$ of length $n$, $(X_{\sigma(1)}, \dots, X_{\sigma(n)})$ has the same distribution as $(X_1, \dots, X_n)$.
 We will assume that \be \P(S_1, \dots, S_n \hbox{ are in general position})=1 \tag{G} \ee to ensure that the faces of $C_n$ still are simplexes with probability one.
 In other words, any $d$ vectors of $S_1, \dots, S_n$ are linearly independent.
 This is true, for example, when the exchangeable increments $X_1, \dots, X_n$ have a joint density or when they are independent (so $S_k$ is a random walk) and satisfy \eqref{cond H}.

 Our main example of partial sums with dependent $n$-exchangeable increments is a {\it random bridge} of length $n$, where we assume by definition that the $n$-th partial sum is a.s. zero.
 We will be interested in {\it random walk bridges} of two types.
 For a random walk $S_k$, the {\it difference} bridge is the sequence $S_k - (k/n) S_n, 1 \le k \le n$; and the distribution of the {\it conditional} bridge is given by conditioning on $S_n=0$.
 We understand the latter as the well-defined limit of the corresponding conditional distributions $\P\bigl(\, \cdot \, \bigl| \bigr. |S_n| \le r \bigr)$ as $r \to 0+$.
-For example, this limit exists if the distribution of increments of the walk has density and probabilities of the conditions are all positive.
+For example, this limit exists if the distribution of increments of the walk has continuous or bounded density and the density of the distribution of $S_n$ is positive at $0$.
 It is easy to see that the first $n$ values of a random walk bridge of length $n+1$ of either type satisfy~\eqref{cond Gen} if the underlying random walk satisfies~\eqref{cond H}.

-It turns out that the probability that the convex hull $C_n$ contains a face of a given full temporal structure is distribution-free for random walk bridges and for random walks with symmetrically distributed increments.
-Although this probability is not distribution-free for general walks, the the probability that $C_n$ contains a face of a given temporal structure is.
+It turns out that the probability that the convex hull $C_n$ contains a face of a given {\it full} temporal structure is distribution-free for random walk bridges and for random walks with symmetrically distributed increments.
+Although this probability is not distribution-free for general walks, the probability that $C_n$ contains a face of a given temporal structure is.
 More precisely, we have following result.